-- 521-3 QUANTITATIVE ANALYSIS.
+521-3 QUANTITATIVE ANALYSIS.
 Problem solving and fundamental quantitative methods to formulate and solve problems to support business decision making.
 Analysis of complex situations and communication of results.
-Prerequisite: MS 251 or equivalent. - 522-3 DECISION MAKING IN ORGANIZATIONS.
+Prerequisite: MS 251 or equivalent.

+522-3 DECISION MAKING IN ORGANIZATIONS.
 Examines the individual and group level dynamics of decision making focusing on non-quantitative issues surrounding managerial decisions and dilemmas.
-Prerequisite: MBA 521; must be taken in first 12 hours of MBA program. - 523-3 NEGOTIATION AND INTERPERSONAL SKILLS FOR MANAGERS.
+Prerequisite: MBA 521; must be taken in first 12 hours of MBA program.

+523-3 NEGOTIATION AND INTERPERSONAL SKILLS FOR MANAGERS.
 Within the framework of negotiation, this course is designed to develop individual skills needed to manage effectively including: conflict management, negotiation, and crisis/change management.
-Prerequisite: MBA 522. - 531-3 EXTERNAL ENVIRONMENT OF BUSINESS.
-Analysis of the external environment in which business function.
+Prerequisite: MBA 522.

+531-3 EXTERNAL ENVIRONMENT OF BUSINESS.
+Analysis of the external environment in which business functions.
 Focus on ethical, social, legal, and economic environments as they affect managerial responsibility and organizational performance.

-Prerequisites: MGMT 514; consent of program director. - 532-3 INTERNATIONAL BUSINESS ENVIRONMENT.
+532-3 INTERNATIONAL BUSINESS ENVIRONMENT.
 International issues of markets, power, and culture under condition of global interdependence.
 Analytical framework and global perspectives needed to manage a firm's interaction with its international environment.
-Prerequisites: ECON 528; FIN 513; MGMT 514; MKTG 516; consent of program director.

-- 533-3 LEADERSHIP, INFLUENCE AND MANAGERIAL EFFECTIVENESS.
+533-3 LEADERSHIP, INFLUENCE AND MANAGERIAL EFFECTIVENESS.
 Focus on diagnostic, conceptual, analytic, and interpersonal competencies needed in leadership roles; power, politics, and influence in organizations; corporate culture and leadership style; leadership and ethical decision-making.

-Prerequisites: MGMT 514; consent of program director. - 534-3 STRATEGIC MANAGEMENT.
+534-3 STRATEGIC MANAGEMENT.
 Analysis, formulation, and implementation of firm's strategy studied from a general management perspective.
 Interrelationships between the firm and its external environment are emphasized.
+Prerequisites: completion of all program courses (MBA 521, MBA 522, MBA 523, ACCT 524, MKTG 525, CMIS 526, FIN 527, ECON 528, PROD 529.

-Prerequisites: completion of all program courses or consent of program director. - 595-1-3 CONTEMPORARY ISSUES IN BUSINESS.
-Seminar focusing on interdisciplinary issues in business; emphasis is on contemporary issues facing practicing business professionals that cut across traditional disciplinary boundaries.
+595-1-3 CONTEMPORARY ISSUES IN BUSINESS.
+Seminar focusing on interdisciplinary issues in business.
+Emphasis is on contemporary issues facing practicing business professionals that cut across traditional disciplinary boundaries.
 May be repeated for a total of 6 hours.
 Prerequisite: consent of instructor.